 Our North American hard maple beaters will stand up to years of gigs and sessions.

-Our aerospace-grade stainless steel rods are guaranteed never to bend or break.
+Our aerospace-grade steel rods are guaranteed never to bend or break.

 100% Made in the USA